-- students who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement; - students who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - migratory students who qualify as homeless because the children are living in circumstances described above; and - unaccompanied youth who qualify as homeless as they are living in circumstances described above.
-The term "unaccompanied youth" includes a youth not in the physical custody of a parent or guardian.
-This would include runaways living in runaway shelters, abandoned buildings, cars, on the streets, or in other inadequate housing, and school-age unwed mothers living in homes for unwed mothers because they have no other housing available.
+A. students who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals;B. students who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;

+C. students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and

+D. migratory students who qualify as homeless because the children are living in circumstances described above.

-The term 'school of origin' means the school that the student attended when permanently housed or the school in which the student was last enrolled.
+The term "school of origin" means the school that the student attended when permanently housed or the school in which the student was last enrolled, including preschool.

-The term 'unaccompanied youth' includes a youth not in the physical custody of a parent or guardian.
+The term "unaccompanied youth" includes a homeless child or youth not in the physical custody of a parent or guardian.